findingDestity/LeveyPopListView/README.md

+### Differences from the original version

+Levey did an amazing work, but I needed the ability to show this controller in a modal behavior, so now there's an option isModal that is set to YES by default.
+Clicking anywhere outside the tableview does nothing, only selecting a row will do.

 ### What's it?

 When your app have so many options to choose, LeveyPopListView is an alternative of UIActionSheet, hope it can help someone :)